primatejs/primate/docs/modules/frameworks.md

 the build, which uses `fetch` to manage clicking on links and submitting forms instead of reloading the entire page, and also manages browsing the history.

-Currently only the Svelte module supports liveview.
-The React and Vue modules are expected to receive liveview support when hydration has been implemented for them.
+Currently the Svelte and React modules support liveview.
+The Vue module is expected to receive liveview support when hydration has been implemented for it.

 HTMX itself stands somewhat in competition to liveview, as it can register handles to load links or send forms via `fetch`.